-UK judge rules that newspaper invaded Meghan’s privacy
+UK judge says newspaper invaded Meghan’s privacy with letter

 But the defense argued Meghan wrote the letter as part of a media strategy to rebut a negative view conveyed by her father in indiscreet media appearances, and with help from the communications team in the royal couple’s Kensington Palace office.

-Thursday’s ruling means Meghan has won her case on privacy and copyright infringement grounds, but the judge said a “limited trial” should be held to decide who owns the copyright to the letter.
+Thursday’s ruling means Meghan has won her case on privacy and copyright infringement grounds, but the judge said a “limited trial” should be held to decide the “minor” issue of whether Meghan was “the sole author” and lone copyright holder of the letter.

-The defense argues that Jason Knauf, Harry and Meghan’s former communications director, was the letter’s co-author and so one of the copyright-holders.
+The defense argues that Jason Knauf, Harry and Meghan’s former communications director, was the letter’s co-author.
 The judge said that argument “cannot be described as convincing, and seems improbable,” but should still be decided at a trial.

 Meghan, a former star of the American TV legal drama “Suits,” married Harry, a grandson of Queen Elizabeth II, at Windsor Castle in May 2018.
 Their son, Archie, was born the following year.